scriptnull/compilex/README.md

     </li>
 </ol>

-<h2>NOTE : create a directory named "temp" in your Project Dirctory. </h2>
-This is where the users files are compiled and executed .
+<b>NOTE : create a directory named "temp" in your Project Dirctory.</b>This is where the users files are compiled and executed .
+You can/should use flush or flushSync method to clean it manually.

 Documentation